 The Mediterranean Diet and MD: Finding Healthier Food Options with Ease

 One way to help provide optimal health to our eyes is through our diet.
 Adopting the Mediterranean diet is a great way to do this.
-Simply put, the Mediterranean diet is a plant and fish/poultry based diet that consists of the basic, traditional food people would eat in Greece and Italy.
+Simply put, the Mediterranean diet is a plant and fish/poultry-based diet that consists of the basic, traditional food people would eat in Greece and Italy.
 When mentioning Italian Cuisine, I, unfortunately, do not mean pizza and lasagna.
-Instead, think leafy greens, whole grains, seafood, legumes, and nuts.
+Instead, think of leafy greens, whole grains, seafood, legumes, and nuts.1

 Mediterranean diet and macular degeneration

 Research shows that people who stick to a Mediterranean diet have a greatly reduced risk of advanced AMD.
-Specifically, the abundance of polyphenol (micronutrients that we get through plant-based foods) and the plethora of ‘healthy fats’ that are found in olive oils, fruits and nuts in classic Mediterranean foods, have been linked to lowering inflammation and providing antioxidants to our bodies.1
+Specifically, the abundance of polyphenols (micronutrients that we get through plant-based foods) and the plethora of ‘healthy fats’ that are found in olive oils, fruits, and nuts in classic Mediterranean foods, have been linked to lowering inflammation and providing antioxidants to our bodies.1

 Positive overall health

 What does this mean for us?
-Lowering inflammation = lowering AMD related eye damage.
-In addition, with the Mediterranean diet being high in fiber nutrient foods, people who stick to this diet have a healthier gut and more positive overall health...sign me up!
+Lowering inflammation = lowering AMD-related eye damage.
+In addition, with the Mediterranean diet being high in fiber nutrient foods, people who stick to this diet have a healthier gut and more positive overall health... sign me up!1

 What to eat